maevecrossan/nomad-narratives/TESTING.md

 Pylint and Flake8 were used throughout development.
  - Only one error occured which required a pylint comment (`# pylint: disable=no-member`) to be added when `.objects` was used to prevent the false positive.

+ - The `AUTH_PASSWORD_VALIDATORS` in the `settings.py` file exceeds PEP8's line-length recommendation due to Django's predefined configuration.
+This was left as is as it does not affect code functionality

 The below results are from the CI Python Linter into which I copied and pasted my code.

 [Python Validation Report](documentation/validation/nn-pep8.pdf)